Bathurst Street (Toronto): History

-The street was named for Henry Bathurst, 3rd Earl Bathurst, who organized migration from the British Isles to Canada after the War of 1812, granted the charter to King's College, and never visited Canada.
+The street was named for Henry Bathurst, 3rd Earl Bathurst, who organized migration from the British Isles to Canada after the War of 1812, granted the charter to University of Toronto (then known as King's College).
+He also never visited Canada.

 The original Bathurst Street was between Government Wharf and Queen Street, and the section to the north was called Crookshank's Lane, a semi-private lane named after George Crookshank.
 The intersection with Davenport was the site of Toll Gate #3 along Davenport.
 The tollkeeper's cottage, which was built in 1835, still exists, restored to its original appearance and is located at the north-west corner of the intersection.
 In 1870, Crookshank's Lane was renamed "Bathurst Street".
 North of Bloor, Bathurst Street was a muddy trail.

-Prior to the late 1980s, the section of Bathurst St. between Centre Street and Langstaff Road/York Regional Road 7 (the latter formerly Highway 7), was a part of Highway 7, which followed it as the highway jogged between concession roads.
+Prior to the late 1980s, the section of Bathurst St. between Centre Street and Langstaff Road / York Regional Road 7 (the latter formerly Highway 7), was a part of Highway 7, which followed it as the highway jogged between concession roads.
 The jog along Bathurst was eliminated when a diagonal connector was built to the west to join the two sections of the highway as a single roadway.

-Bathurst Street has finished in the top 10 in Canadian Automobile Association's "Ontario's Worst Roads" poll in every year from 2004 to 2007.
+Bathurst Street finished in the top 10 in Canadian Automobile Association's "Ontario's Worst Roads" poll in every year from 2004 to 2007.

+Bathurst was formerly interrupted for roughly 500 m due to rugged terrain north of Morning Sideroad, northwest of Newmarket, but the gap was closed in 2016 when a new link was completed to York Regional Road 1 (former Highway 11).